RagnarB83/ash-documentation/docs/setup.rst

 1. Install Miniforge or Miniconda (see section A above).
 Install it in a location where your user has access (e.g. your home-directory)
 2. Create new environment (recommended): **mamba create --name ASH** (you can also use conda)
 3. Load environment: **mamba activate ASH** #IMPORTANT
-4. pip install git+https://github.com/RagnarB83/ash.git #This installs ASH in your environment
+4. python -m pip install git+https://github.com/RagnarB83/ash.git #This installs ASH in your environment
 5. Install some of the desired packages listed in: `ASH-packages.sh <https://github.com/RagnarB83/ash/blob/master/ASH-packages.sh>`_ (inside ASH source code directory) via conda or pip.
    You can always come back to this step (just remember to do **mamba activate ASH** first).